 Do we honestly believe we can cure Cancer aka a disease driven largely by lifestyle?

 Before continuing through this article, please note that this topic is extremely controversial.

 And we humans love controversy and drama.

-My intention though is not to spark controversy, yet only to invite the reader to think deeper about the subject of cancer than they ever have before.
+My intention though is not to spark controversy, yet only to invite the reader and my health coaching clients to think deeper about the subject of cancer than they ever have before.

 I have lost close family members and friends to this battle and I currently have friends and family members battling.

 We cannot deny the fact that bad things happen to good people.

 The world is not, and will not, evolve a certain way despite how hard we think, hope, and pray that it should.